Soundtrack Saturday: “National Lampoon’s Christmas Vacation”

 As far as the soundtrack goes, there actually wasn’t one at the time of the film’s release.
 But to celebrate Christmas Vacation‘s tenth anniversary, a limited number of soundtrack CDs were pressed and sold at Six Flags Magic Mountain, where scenes from the first Vacation (1983) were shot.
 That pressing included all the songs featured in the film, clips of dialogue from the movie, and portions of Angelo Badalamenti’s score (yes, that Angelo Badalamenti).

 The soundtrack album also has bonus tracks, including the theme song for the first two Vacation films, Lindsey Buckingham‘s “Holiday Road”; another tune by Buckingham that appears in the first Vacation, “Dancing Across the U.S.A.”; an unnecessary cover of “Holiday Road” that the CD credits to Limp Bizkit but is apparently by a band named Limp; the audio of the film’s trailer; and the radio version of Mavis Staples’s “Christmas Vacation.”
-Since I plan to write about the first Vacation at some point next year, I’m not including the Buckingham tracks.
-And because I love you, I’m not including the terrible cover of “Holiday Road.”
+I’m not including the Buckingham tracks and because I love you, I’m not including that terrible cover of “Holiday Road.”

-I hope you’ve enjoyed the first installment of A Soundtrack Saturday Christmas.
+I hope you’ve enjoyed this week’s Soundtrack Saturday.
 In the words of Clark Griswold, “Merry Christmas.
 Merry Christmas, merry Christmas, merry Christmas, kiss my ass.
 Kiss his ass.
 Kiss your ass.
 Happy Hanukkah.”

 Mavis Staples – Christmas Vacation (Opening Credits)